Journalism Students Graduate on Time

 Michigan State University tracks the amount of time it takes Journalism majors to graduate.
 They measure according to fall semesters, which does not take into account the complete academic year.
 (Most students enter in the fall semester and graduate in the spring.)

-What this means: Most students graduated in four or fewer years and others took longer.
-Some students graduate in fewer than 4 years because they take more than 15 credits a semester or take online courses in the summer (and school year) to progress in their program while being away from campus taking study abroad courses, interning at companies and doing other types of work.
+What this means: Most students graduated in four or fewer years.
+Some students graduate in fewer than 4 years because they transfer credits from high school, take more than 15 credits a semester or take online courses in the summer (and school year) to progress in their program while being away from campus taking study abroad courses, interning at companies and doing other types of work.

-Most students who come to MSU to study Journalism are successful in graduating with a degree in Journalism in 4 years.
+Journalism students overall are happy with their experience and return to study at MSU.
+And, students are successful in graduating with a degree in Journalism in about 4 years.